 - No lot shall be reduced in area below the minimum requirements for the district where located.
-1. - Lots created after [insert the effective date of this Ordinance] shall meet the minimum lot dimensional 2. requirements for the district where located. - 3.
-Where land acquisition for a public purpose reduces a yard of a developed lot such that the minimum standards of this Ordinance cannot be met, the lot may be used in accordance with Section <>, Governmental Acquisition of Land.
+1. - 2.
+Lots created after February 4, 2019 shall meet the minimum lot dimensional requirements for the district - 3.
+Where land acquisition for a public purpose reduces a yard of a developed lot such that the minimum standards of this Ordinance cannot be met, the lot may be used in accordance with Section 8.4.5, Governmental Acquisition of Land.